giron3s/giron3s.github.io/_pages/professional-work.md

 	<u><b><a href="http://www.digital-legends.com/game_afterpulse.html">Afterpulse:</a></b></u><br/>

-	Architecture, design and implementation of games for native mobile platforms, currently Apple iOS.<br/>
+	Architecture, design and implementation of games for native mobile platforms, currently iOS, AppleTV and Android.<br/>
 	The technologies used in the project are: Visual C++( Visual Studio ) <br/><br/>
 	Using project management tools such as: Jira, Confluence and Plastic SCM. <br/><br/>
 </p>